This lovely Bread and Butter Hot Cross Bun Pudding uses an old-fashioned pudding recipe to add a little magic to traditional hot cross buns.

 Mix the remaining ingredients together and pour over your hot cross buns.

-It's then a case of placing the baking dish in a larger dish filled with 1-2cm of water and baking for half an hour.
+Next, place the baking dish in a larger dish filled with 1-2cm of water and bake at 190 degrees celsius/375 degrees celsius for half an hour.

-You can also store this in the fridge, covered, for up to a few days and re-heat (or eat cold).
+Alternatively, store this in the fridge, covered, for up to a few days and re-heat (or eat it cold).

 More Easter Recipes